This champagne cupcakes recipe makes a boozy dessert perfect for New Year’s Eve, graduation parties, birthdays and more!

 How to make champagne reduction

-Champagne reduction is champagne boiled down to create a more concentrated flavor.
-For this recipe, bring 1 cup of champagne to a simmer and allow is to cook until 2 tablespoons of liquid remains.
+A reduction is boiling down a liquid to create a more concentrated flavor.
+For this recipe, bring 1 cup of champagne to a simmer and allow it to cook until approximately 2 to 3 tablespoons of liquid remains.
 Allow to cool before adding to frosting.

 Frequently Asked Questions

-How do you make pink champagne cupcakes?
-You can use a rosé champagne in this recipe or try my recipe for moscato cupcakes.
+You can use a sparkling rosรฉ in this recipe or try my recipe for moscato cupcakes.

 Ingredients